Praqma/helmsman/docs/how_to/apps/lifecycle_hooks.md

 - `successTimeout` (default 30s) how much time to wait for the `successCondition`
 - `deleteOnSuccess` (true/false) indicates if you wish to delete the hook's manifest after the hook succeeds.
 This is only used if you define `successCondition`

+> Note: successCondition, deleteOnSuccess and successTimeout are ignored when the `--dry-run` flag is used.

 ## Global vs App-specific hooks